-Student admitted to the National Honor Society (NHS) at Cumberland Valley High School must meet the following eligibility requirements and qualify through the selection process.
+A student admitted to the National Honor Society (NHS) at Cumberland Valley High School must meet the following eligibility requirements and qualify through the selection process.

-- Students must have and maintain a cumulative weighted GPA of 96.00% or greater. - The required weighted GPA for NHS eligibility is 96.00% or greater. - Students must be current participants in at least two current school-sponsored extracurricular activities. - Attendance and disciplinary issues are not automatic disqualifiers for NHS membership, but they are considered heavily by the NHS faculty selection committee. - Students become eligible to begin the selection process the first marking period of their junior year.
-Eligibility remains open for students up to the beginning of the first marking period of their senior year. - During the eligibility window, students are notified of informational meetings where they can they can learn more details about the selection process.
+- A student must have and maintain a cumulative weighted GPA of 96.00% or greater. - A students must be a current participant in at least two current school-sponsored extracurricular activities. - Attendance and disciplinary issues are not automatic disqualifiers for NHS membership, but they are considered heavily by the NHS faculty selection committee. - Students become eligible to begin the selection process during the first marking period of their junior year.
+Eligibility remains open for students up to the beginning of the first marking period of their senior year. - During the eligibility window, students are notified of informational meetings where they can learn more details about the selection process. - Students must be enrolled at CVHS for at least one semester before becoming eligible. - The selection process takes three full marking periods (two for seniors) to complete.
+During that time, students must maintain their weighted GPA above the required eligibility cutoff and remain in good disciplinary status.

-- Students must be enrolled at CVHS for at least one semester before becoming eligible. - The selection process takes three full marking periods (two for seniors) to complete.
-During that time, students must maintain their weighted GPA above the required eligibility cutoff and remain in good disciplinary status. - During the selection process, students are required to get a recommendation from a past teacher, a current teacher, a club advisor or coach, and a service project coordinator. - During the NHS Selection Process, students must perform at least fifteen_hours of community service, whether self-directed or through an organization.
+- During the selection process, students are required to get a recommendation from a past teacher, a current teacher, a club advisor or coach, and a service project coordinator. - During the NHS Selection Process, students must perform at least fifteen_hours of community service, whether self-directed or through an organization.